oshied/directord/docs/overview.md

   lower the memory utilization of Directord and can have a profound effect on deployment node requirements; this is especially true at hyper-scale.

+#### Profiling

+Every Directord task is profiled.
+The execution and the round trip time are stored and made available when inspecting jobs.
+This builtin profiling allows operators to better understand their deployment workloads.

+* ROUNDTRIP_TIME: Time taken from task transmit to return.
+The server will timestamp every task when spawned, and will store the delta when the return data is received by the server.

+* EXECUTION_TIME: Time taken to run a particular task.
+The client will timestamp every task before execution and return the delta once the task exits.

 ### Comparative Analysis

 Because Directord is task driven and messaging backed it is fast, Directords time